bigtoga/Examples/Cloud - Azure/AZ-301/BS to memorize.md

 https://docs.microsoft.com/en-us/azure/site-recovery/site-recovery-failover

-#### Recovery Point options
+#### Recovery Point options - RTO, RPO

 - **Latest** - use the latest point.
-Lowest RPO
+Lowest RPO but higher RTO since Azure has to process the logs to generate a recovery point prior to the restore.

-- **Latest processed** - Use this option to fail over VMs to the latest recovery point already processed by Site Recovery.
-You can see the latest processed recovery point in the VM Latest Recovery Points.
-This option provides a low RTO as no time is spent to processing the unprocessed data
+- **Latest processed** - Lowest RTO.
+Tells Azure "Just use the most recent recovery point you've already created rather than go through the expensive route of scanning the logs for potentially newer recovery points"

 - **Latest app-consistent** - ail VMs over to the latest application consistent recovery point that's been processed by Site Recovery.